How academic researchers, industry

 In the next phase; these collected samples and data will be examined in great detail.

 We do however keep encouraging relatives of people with type 1 diabetes to take part in the study.
 In INNODIA, we can evaluate the risk in a more precise way by determination of autoantibodies in the blood.
 Early detection of T1D onset can prevent serious complications and participation into clinical studies to arrest disease progression is possible.
 Further follow-up is provided if they are at increased risk.

 The project now also welcomes ALL autoantibody positive people in the general population with an increased risk of developing type 1 diabetes, detected through screening programs other than INNODIA.
 Even those without a family member with T1D.

 To take part in this initiative, please consult our map to select a Center most nearby.

 Thanks to the INNODIA research we will be able to better understand the relationship between changes in β-cell function, immune profiles, genetic and environmental factors and their role in the onset of the disease.

-A second major goal of INNODIA is to perform clinical intervention studies leading to novel therapies.
-Here again, pharmaceutical companies being part of INNODIA join forces with leading academic clinical researchers in the development of new therapeutic agents.
+Here again, pharmaceutical companies being part of INNODIA join forces with leading academic clinical researchers to prove the effectiveness of these potential new therapeutic agents.